GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 enterprises may need to recruit individuals with NLP and traditional AI/ML backgrounds, providing them with targeted training to rapidly develop Gen AIspecific skills.
 This approach extends to cultivating talent within existing AI and analytics teams, leveraging their foundational expertise and fostering continuous learning.

 <!-- image -->
-**Image Description:** In this image there is a blue color background with some text written on it.
+**AI-Generated Image Description:** The image contains a dark blue background with yellow text.
+The text reads: "Takeaways for enterprises: re-envision the jobs of the future in your organization, enable all employees with AI assistants, put in place a skill agenda - from the boardroom downwards".
 <!-- end image description -->